Scottish League Two ins and out - January 2018

 Berwick Rangers

-In: Ousman See, forward (Forfar Athletic, undisclosed); Declan O'Kane, midfielder (Musselburgh Athletic, undisclosed).
-Loan: Jack Hamilton, forward (Livingston).
+In: Ousman See, forward (Forfar Athletic, undisclosed); Paul Willis (East Fife); Declan O'Kane, midfielder (Musselburgh Athletic, undisclosed); Jamie Todd (Tranent); Evan Smith (Eyemouth United).
+Loan: Jack Hamilton, forward (Livingston); Alex Petkov (Heart of Midlothian).

-Out: Michael McKenna, midfielder (Arbroath, undisclosed); Christopher McDonald, defender (Berwick Rangers); Pat Scullion, defender (Edinburgh City).
-Loan ended: Callum Donaldson (Hibernian); Kevin Waugh (Hibernian); Marcus Godinho, defender (Heart of Midlothian).
+Out: Michael McKenna, midfielder (Arbroath, undisclosed); Pat Scullion, defender (Edinburgh City); Christopher McDonald, defender (Morpeth Town); Scott Hay.
+Loan ended: Callum Donaldson, defender (Hibernian); Kevin Waugh, defender (Hibernian); Marcus Godinho, defender (Heart of Midlothian); Andy Irving, midfielder (Heart of Midlothian); Marcus Godinho, defender (Heart of Midlothian).
+Loan: Stuart Allan, goalkeeper (Tweedmouth Rangers); Jack Murray, midfielder (Ormiston Primrose); Gary Doolan, midfielder (Burntisland Shipyard); Stuart Briggs, forward (Eyemouth United); Jamie Chapman, midfielder (Dunbar United); Jack Gillan, midfielder (Arniston Rangers); Evan Smith, defender (Eyemouth United)

 Clyde